TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Hardware Constraints.md

 <!-- Description of what you did ideally in steps -->
 #### Image Capture
 - Number of trials: 5
-1. Using the program developed by the [Camera Software System](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/Experiments/Documentation/Signoffs/Camera_Software_System.md), create and run 5 pseudo-signals from the receiver system for the camera to "track"
+1. Using the program developed by the [Camera Software System](https://github.com/mrnye42/S24_Team1_DroneTracker/blob/Experiments/Documentation/Signoffs/Camera_Software_System.md), create and run 5 pseudo-signals from the receiver system for the camera to "track".
-2. Allow Program to capture and transmit images
+2. Allow Program to capture and transmit images.
-3. Analyze images for drone/operator presence
+3. Analyze images for drone/operator presence.
-4. Run and repeat test 5 times, analyzing each for subject's presence
+4. Run and repeat test 5 times, analyzing each for subject's presence.
-5. Record success in table below
+5. Record success in table below.

 #### Image Quality
 - Number of trials: 5